 Facility management nowadays has little or nothing to do with what it used to be a few decades ago.
-Back then, this activity was reduced to the maintenance of the buildings and not much else.
-However, now we are faced with enormous challenges to ensure the optimum performance of infrastructures and services in airports, large office buildings, hospital complexes or industries.
-Challenges that find efficient answers in indoor navigation and the monitoring and management of workforces through geolocation.
+Back then, this activity related to the maintenance of the buildings and not much else.
+However, now we are faced with enormous challenges to ensure the best infrastructure performance and services in airports, large office buildings, hospital complexes, or industries.
+Indoor positioning means for facility management an answer to overcome its challenges through geolocation.

-Even though it is difficult to schematically explain what the management of large indoor spaces entails, we can say, generally speaking, that the term commonly known as facility management is based on the organisation of the infrastructure and space as well as the organisation and coordination of people.
-The goal is to ultimately “guarantee the safety, comfort, productivity and sustainability of those places in which people work, play, study or live in.”
+Even though it is difficult to explain what the management of large indoor spaces entails, we could say that the term facility management relates to the organisation of the infrastructure and space as well as the staff coordination.
+The goal is to ultimately “guarantee the safety, comfort, productivity, and sustainability of those places in which people work, play, study, or live in.”

 But as buildings become larger and intelligent, their management has become more and more complex.
-This is why an indoor positioning system that integrates indoor navigation with monitorization of workforces becomes a very useful tool because it allows facility managers to have a clear vision of the space and to visualise critical data.
+This is why an indoor positioning system that integrates indoor navigation with monitorization of workforces becomes a very useful tool for facility management because it allows to have a clear vision of the space and critical data.
 And it is that, unlike many software solutions, an indoor positioning system not only solves one problem: it allows to tackle the many challenges that indoor space management poses without adding complexity to it.

 1. Knowing facilities in depth